-In the name of him who has made us his own, dear friends in Christ: about midway through his earthly ministry, one of Jesus' disciples asked him, "Lord, why do you always teach in parables?"
-His answer was quite surprising.
-It wasn't, as many imagine, to make his teachings more memorable.
-Nor was it to draw his hearers in with something familiar that they could relate to.
+In the name of him who has made us his own, dear friends in Christ: A disciple of Jesus once asked him, "Lord, why do you always teach in parables?"
+His answer was surprising.
+It wasn't, as many believe, to make his teachings more memorable.
+Nor was it to draw his hearers in with something familiar they could relate to.
 Least of all was it to make his teachings more understandable.
 The opposite is true: Jesus said that he spoke in parables so that some people, his enemies in particular, would not understand him.
 Parables both reveal and conceal.
-To those who believed in him, he said, the gift was given to understand the meaning of his parables; but to those who opposed him, whose hearts were hardened against him, it was not given.
-To them his teachings were a closed book.
-That, however, is not the case with the two parables we heard Jesus use in today's Gospel.
-Though he was speaking primarily to his followers, he knew his opponents were listening too.
+To those who believed in him, he said, the gift was given to understand his parables; but to those whose hearts were hardened against him, it was not given.
+For them his teachings are a closed book.
+But that is not the case with the two parables we heard Jesus use in today's Gospel.
+Though he was speaking primarily to his followers, he knew his opponents were listening.
 And he meant for them to understand exactly what he was saying.

-The action takes place on the temple courts in Jerusalem, probably on Tuesday of Holy Week.
+The action takes place on the temple courts in Jerusalem on Tuesday of Holy Week.
 Two days before, the followers of Jesus staged a triumphant parade for him.
-As their Master rode into Jerusalem on a borrowed donkey, they marched along before and after him waving palm branches loudly singing, "Hosanna to the son of David!
+As he rode into Jerusalem on a borrowed donkey, they marched before and after him waving palm branches singing, "Hosanna to the son of David!
 Blessed is he who comes in the name of the Lord!"
-For the chief priests and established religious authorities it was their worst dream come true.
-They knew Jesus was extremely popular with the crowds.
+For the chief priests and religious leaders it was their worst dream come true.
+They knew Jesus was popular with the crowds.
 And here they were openly proclaiming him to be the Messiah and the heir of David's throne.
 The city leaders feared it would lead to a rebellion against their Roman conquerors - and that could only end in ruin.
-The Roman occupation force was much too strong, well equipped, and disciplined; while the Jewish nation far too weak, unarmed, and divided.
-It would be one sided bloodbath.
-Their city and nation - everything they knew and loved - would be destroyed.
+The Roman occupation force was much too strong and well armed; while the Jewish nation was weak, unarmed, and divided.
+An uprising would result in a bloodbath.
+They feared that everything they knew and loved would be destroyed.

 They tried to get Jesus to rein in his followers.
 They hated him; but they knew him to be an intelligent man.
-Surely he understood how volatile the situation was and the danger of the game he was playing.
+He had to understand just how volatile the situation was.
 They said, "Jesus, do you hear what these people are saying?
 Tell them to be quiet!"
 But instead of cooling things down, Jesus threw more fuel on the fire.
-He said, "If the crowd were quiet, the very stones would cry out."
-So saying, Jesus was telling them the crowd's declarations about him were correct and that he was owning the title of Messiah.
+He said, "If the crowd were silent, the very stones would cry out."
+So saying, Jesus was telling them the crowd's declarations about him were correct and that he accepted the title of Messiah.
 There's also an insult directed at them: even the stones of Jerusalem get it.
-Apparently you guys don't have the same smarts as the rocks.
+Apparently you guys aren't as smart as rocks.

-And if that were not enough provocation to his enemies, it was shortly after this exchange that Jesus drove the money changers and sellers of sacrificial animals out of the temple.
+And if that were not enough provocation, shortly after this exchange Jesus drove the money changers and sellers of merchandise out of the temple.
 You're familiar with that story.
-It was a corrupt money making machine that the temple authorities were getting rich off of.
-They were ripping off the people who came to worship.
-Jesus, enraged by it all, made a whip of cords and sent the merchants and their wares fleeing in all directions; but he saved his worst condemnation for those who were running the scam.
+It was a corrupt money making machine that enriched the temple authorities.
+They were ripping off people who came to worship.
+Jesus, enraged by it, made a whip of cords and sent the merchants and their wares fleeing in all directions; but he saved his worst condemnation for those who were running the scam.
 He pointed at the temple authorities and yelled, "It is written, 'My house shall be a house of prayer'; but you have made it a den of thieves!"